Can I get long service leave?

-If you’re eligible, you can click here to join QLeave online, or here to download a Worker Membership Application form.
+If you’re eligible, you can click here to join QLeave online, or contact us to have a hard copy posted to you.
 You may also be registered when your employer submits a Worker Service Return at the end of the financial year.

 Who is not eligible?